Hurricane Floyd: Mid-Atlantic states

-Mid-Atlantic

-As Floyd moved northward from Virginia, a stalled cold front acted as a conveyor belt of tropical moisture across the Mid-Atlantic.
 Wind gusts in Washington, D.C. reached 56 mph at the Children's National Medical Center.
-The storm knocked down trees and dropped heavy rainfall, causing a shop on New York Avenue NW to close after the roof collapsed.
+The storm caused a shop on New York Avenue NW to close after the roof collapsed.
 The hurricane's rainbands moved across Maryland, dropping 12.59 in of rainfall in Chestertown, Maryland.
-Statewide, about 450 people required evacuated from low-lying areas.
+About 450 people evacuated from low-lying areas.
 A mudslide in Anne Arundel County stranded five trains carrying about 1,000 passengers.
 Flooding closed 225 roads statewide, with dozens of motorists requiring rescue, and more than 90 bridges were damaged.
 A man in Centreville died while attempting to jump a washed out bridge on his motorcycle.
-High tides, 2 to 3 ft above normal, affected coastal areas of St. Mary's, Calvert, Harford, and Anne Arundel counties, with 5 houses destroyed and 23 severely damaged.
+High tides, 2 to 3 ft above normal, destroyed 5 houses and severely damaged 23 others.
 Flooding inundated the only bridge to St. George Island, stranding six people.
-The highest statewide wind gust – 71 mph (114 km/h) – occurred in Tall Timbers, while the highest wind gust in eastern Maryland was 52 mph (83 km/h) in Ocean City.
+Wind gusts peaked at 71 mph (114 km/h) in Tall Timbers.
 The winds knocked down hundreds of trees, including the nearly 400 year–old Liberty Tree at St. John's College in Annapolis.
 The winds also knocked down power lines, leaving about 500,000 customers without electricity.
 Two people were injured, and one person killed, from Carbon monoxide poisoning related to using a generator.
 The Anne Arundel county fair was canceled for the first time in its history.
-In Baltimore, the Baltimore Orioles postponed a baseball game.
 Statewide damage was estimated at $7.9 million.

-In Delaware, Hurricane Floyd left $8.42 million in damage.
-The storm dropped torrential rainfall, reaching 12.58 in in Greenwood, Delaware.
-During the storm, Greenwood recorded 10.58 in, breaking the record for the state's highest 24 hour rainfall total.
+In Delaware, rainfall peaked at 12.58 in in Greenwood, breaking the state's highest 24 hour rainfall total.
 The rains caused record crests along rivers and streams in New Castle County.
 The White Clay Creek crested at 17.6 ft, and was above flood stage for 18 hours.
-Statewide, Floyd damaged 171 homes, and caused 33 homes to be condemned.
-Flooding closed hundreds of roads and bridges, with two bridges and a few miles of track belonging to the Wilmington and Western Railroad washed out.
-Dozens of motorists required rescue.
-Winds in the state reached 64 mph (104 km/h) at Cape Henlopen along the coast.
-The winds knocked down hundreds of trees and power lines, leaving about 25,000 people without power.
+Statewide damage totaled $8.42 million, including 171 damaged homes, and another 33 homes that were condemned.
+Flooding closed hundreds of roads and bridges, and dozens of motorists required rescue.
+The floods washed out two bridges and a few miles of track belonging to the Wilmington and Western Railroad.
+Winds in the state reached 64 mph (104 km/h) at Cape Henlopen.
+The winds knocked down trees and power lines, leaving about 25,000 people without power.